itsroops/MOEsaic_practical/README.md

 ## Softwares used
 1. Molecular Operating Environment - SAR Explorer
-2. Microsoft excel for generating tables and graphs
+2. Microsoft excel and word for generating tables and graphs

 ## Contact
 For any enquiries, please send mail to avirupgn@gmail.com